Dosage and pack size

 - Stand the container on the bench so that the milk gradually rises to room temperature (or around 20°C – 25°C).
 You may need to keep it in a warm place on a colder day.
 You may want to stand the container in a warm water bath or prewarm the milk, but it is not necessary, it is just an extra step.
 The cold milk will take just an hour or two to warm to ambient temperature.

 - If using a glass container/jar, place a tea towel over the bottle to prevent light oxidation during incubation.

-- Sprinkle approximately 1/8 to teaspoon of Kefir grains to 1 litre of the cold or warm milk, and very gently mix in the culture with a spoon, just a short mix, enough to ensure the Kefir culture is well mixed in
+- Sprinkle approximately 1/32 of a teaspoon of Kefir grains to 1 litre of the cold or warm milk, and very gently mix in the culture with a spoon, just a short mix, enough to ensure the Kefir culture is well mixed in

 - Temperature of incubation overnight